Fermionic Insights into Measurement-Based Quantum Computation: Circle Graph States Are Not Universal Resources: Efficient Classical Simulation of MBQC under Circle Graph States

 \end{proposition}

 Recall that the Pfaffian can be computed in $\O(N^3)$ time.
+Equivalently, one can also use the identity $\pf(X)^2 = \det(X)$ for skew-symmetric $X$ and the fact that \cref{eq:gaussian_overlap} is non-negative.
 Clearly if the states have different parities, then they are automatically orthogonal (one can also verify this by checking that the Pfaffian above vanishes in that case).
 Note that \cite{bravyi2017complexity} also shows that the phase of the overlap, with respect to some fixed reference state, can be determined in cubic time as well.
 For our purposes, the magnitude is sufficient.

 The overlap that we want is given by the following formula.